onap/integration/docs/docs_vFWDT.rst

 - :download:`vFW/SNK 2 preload example <files/vfw-2-preload.json>`

-**Note**: vFWDT has a specific configuration of the networks – different than the one in original vFW use case (see Figure 4).
+.. note:: vFWDT has a specific configuration of the networks – different than the one in original vFW use case (see Figure 4).
 Two networks must be created before the heat stack creation: *onap-private* network (10.0.0.0/16 typically) and *onap-external-private* (e.g. "10.100.0.0/16").
    The latter one should be connected over a router to the external network that gives an access to VMs.
 Thanks to that VMs can have a floating IP from the external network assigned automatically in a time of stacks' creation.
    Moreover, the vPKG heat stack must be created before the vFW/vSINK stacks (it means that the VF-module for vPKG must be created as a first one).
 The vPKG stack creates two networks for the vFWDT use case: *protected* and *unprotected*; so these networks must be present before the stacks for vFW/vSINK are created.

 .. figure:: files/figure4.png
    :scale: 20 %